Frequently asked questions

 Is there a penalty for not meeting my requirements?

 Students who fail meet their health requirements, or otherwise contact Cornell Health’s Requirements staff or apply for an immunization exemption, by the published deadline(s) are subject to progressive penalties, culminating in disenrollment from the university.

 See information specific to your student status for deadlines and penalties:

 What should I do if my immunization records are not in English?

 All health records you provide to Cornell Health must be in English.
 You and your health care provider may translate them.
 Please make sure your health care provider signs any translated records to authenticate the information.

 What do I do if the names of immunizations in the United States are different than those in my home country?

-Please send us your immunization records, and we will compare the immunizations you have received with immunizations given in the U.S.
+Please send us your immunization records (translated into English, if applicable), and we will compare the immunizations you have received with immunizations given in the U.S.

 If your immunizations do not meet Cornell's requirements, we will contact you by secure message to give you instructions.
 (You will receive an email at your Cornell email address to request that you log in to myCornellHealth to retrieve your message.)

 Can I get my tuberculosis (TB) screening test in my home country?